To qualify for funding, an organization must:

 Emergency funding requests are only available for community emergencies, not agency infrastructure crises.
 A community emergency situation is defined as a catastrophic event such as a flood, tornado, or human-induced event.
 St. Louis County Children’s Service Fund (CSF) does not consider loss or reduction of agency funding to be a community emergency.

-- St. Louis County Children’s Service Fund Board of Directors recognizes that there are situations that constitute emergencies eligible for consideration under the emergency allocation program.
+- The St. Louis County Children’s Service Fund (CSF) Board recognizes that there are situations that constitute emergencies eligible for consideration under the emergency allocation program.

-- The board has created a pool of funds to support emergencies with the understanding that awards will not exceed $50,000 per project.
+- The CSF Board has created a pool of funds not to exceed $250,000.00 to support emergencies with the understanding that awards will not exceed $50,000.00 per agency.

-- CSF emergency funding will be available only for activities that directly address a community need related to children’s behavioral health and crisis intervention for the safety of children, youth, and their families.
+- CSF emergency funding will be available only for activities that directly address an emergent community need related to children’s behavioral health and crisis intervention for the safety of children, youth, and their families.

-- The request is sent to the executive director of CSF via email.
+- Request is sent to the executive director of CSF via email at [email protected]

-- CSF program staff evaluates the request as appropriate.
-If the application does not align with CSF’s statutory requirements or does not directly address an emergency, the applicant is notified within 24 business hours.
+- CSF will evaluate the request as appropriate.
+If the application does not align with CSF’s mission or does not directly address an emergent community need or align with the aforementioned state statutes, the applicant is notified within 24 business hours.

 - The executive committee considers the request within 24 – 48 business hours.